TokenScript-Framework/papers/src/papers/smart-token-paper.md

 TokenScript is a scripting framework that amalgamates the token code, destined to execute in the Token Runtime Environment, with the declarative components necessary for the tokens to operate as trust anchors.
 These components include events, mechanisms for synchronising with blockchain token status, and definitions of actions that websites can invoke.

+It's crucial that TokenScript is not just another development framework.
+It is designed to enable Smart Tokens to function as decentralised trust anchors, fundamentally changing how trust is established and maintained on the Web, rather than merely making development hassle free.

-At a high level, TokenScript is an XML container that combines declarations to trigger, render, and correctly manage the code, along with the code itself, into a single, signed, deployable format.
+At a high level, TokenScript is a container that combines declarations to trigger, render, and correctly manage the code, along with the code itself, into a single, signed, deployable format.
 It further employs XML signatures to permit the publication of TokenScript segments that are sufficiently small to support a single use-case and modular enough to swap in and out data segments.
 This could include changing the language of the token user interface based on the use-case.

 At a more granular level, TokenScript maintains, in a declarative manner, the relationships between tokens that can function together.
 This includes potential modules from industry bodies for standardising sections of token behaviour, such as a standard lock-unlock function for all car-key tokens, and commands the attestation formats it can accept and the list of websites it can safely access for its dependency data.
 The details are necessary to fend off various forms of attack, prevent resource abuse, and inform the system that utilises it of its states.